darrenldl/docfd/README.md

 ![](screenshots/single-file-view0.png)

-In this view, the TUI is divided into only two sections:
+In this view, the TUI is divided into only three sections:
+- Top is content view
-- Top is ranked search result list
+- Middle is ranked search result list
-- Bottom is the search interface
+- Bottom pane is the same as the one displayed in multi-file view, but with different key binding info

 #### Controls